Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 - Dead plants and root balls from flower pots

-- I've never tried it, but you could probably use a document shredder to shred porous type newsprint paper as used for newspapers and add this to the compost.
-Don't use the shiny type paper from magazines as it is likely to take a long time to decay
+- I've never tried it, but you could probably use a document shredder to shred porous-type newsprint paper as used for newspapers and add this to the compost.
+Don't use the shiny type of paper from magazines as it is likely to take a long time to decay.

 If you have a small garden or yard, you could consider buying a compost bin.
 This keeps everything neat and tidy.
-Alternatively you could make an enclosure from pallets.
+Alternatively, you could make an enclosure from pallets.
 If you can get ones with sheets of timber on them, this will prevent the compost material from falling through.
 You could also use pallets with narrow gaps between the boards.
 The back wall of the enclosure is formed from one or two pallets, depending on how wide you want to make it.
-Use a scrap length of timber, 4 x 2 or whatever is available, top and bottom, to hold the pallets together.
+Use short lengths of timber, 2x4 or whatever scraps are available, top and bottom to hold the two pallets together.
 Use a pallet at each end to form the two sides.
+You can buy l-shaped steel angle brackets to hold the two side pallets to the back pallet; alternatively, nail through the blocks with 4" (100mm) round wire nails.

 How Do I Use My Compost?

-You can use it straight off as a growing medium in planters, plant pots and window boxes for flowers.
+You can use it right away as a growing medium in planters, plant pots and window boxes for flowers.
 Annuals love it and grow rapidly as the roots penetrate easily through the compost.

 When creating new flower beds, dig plenty of compost into the soil to increase the humus content.